PlywoodPallet/admin-dashboard/README.md

 - Replicate design file
 - Already practiced using flex (See landing page), Encouraged to use grid as much as possible for practice

-TODO
-- Convert all css IDs to class
-- For menu, how to make a large area clickable (text and some padding around it?)
-- accessibility - do link images need alt text if the menu text is nearby?
-(Primary nav)
-- how to center images in primary menu along center line https://stackoverflow.com/questions/66178773/align-icon-to-text-size
-- Make primary nav links change color of svg and text on hover
-- hover effect for primary nav. onclick effect for secondary nav buttons
-- Alignment of items in primary nav and secondary nav is off, would like to align images, buttons, and text to a universal centerline.
-Align-items: center did move the items, but isn't not perfectly centered

 Project History
 - Researched CSS naming conventions https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/
 - Researched when to use a id or class.
 Id is for unique elements, class is for repeat elements